euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 t-SNE achieves this by minimizing the Kullback-Leibler divergence between the joint probabilities of the high-dimensional data and the low-dimensional representation.
 The Kullback-Leibler divergence measures the faithfulness with which a probability distribution q represents a probability distribution p by a discrete scalar and equals zero if the distributions are the same [Maa08].
 The Kullback-Leibler divergence is minimized using the gradient descent method.
 In contrast to other Stochastic Neighbor Embedding methods that use Gaussian distributions, it uses a Student t-distribution.

 Implementation
 --------------

-The tool implements a workflow that consists of a Python tool for the back end and a Javascript tool for the front end.
+The text comparison tool implements a workflow that consists of a Python tool for the back-end and a Javascript tool for the front-end.
 With the Python tool, a text is converted into a collection of two-dimensional word vectors.
-These are visualized using the Javascript front end.
-With the Javascript front end, the user can explore the word map and zoom in and out to investigated both the local and the global structure of the text source.
-The Javascript front end can be published online.
+These are visualized using the Javascript front-end.
+With the Javascript front-end, the user can explore the word map and zoom in and out to investigate both the local and the global structure of the text sources.
+The Javascript front-end can be published online.

 The workflow of the tool includes the following four steps: